It is no laughing matter when a Maine Coon starts biting you!

-Since they cannot talk (well, only in gentle chirps and trills as explained in this article of mine), a Maine Coon might try to gain your attention by biting your hand or leg.
+Since they cannot talk (well, only in gentle chirps and trills as explained in (this article of mine), a Maine Coon might try to gain your attention by biting your hand or leg.

-Whilst they might be trying to signal that they would like attention, biting an owner usually results in a negative exchange with the owner that then stops the owner giving them the attention they seek!
+Whilst they might be trying to signal that they would like attention, biting an owner usually results in a negative exchange with the owner.

 If your Maine Coon bites you to get attention, firmly say ‘no’ and then give them a chewable cat toy like this one from Amazon, to bite on.

-Whilst an owner might consider this behaviour to be aggressive, the kitten or cat probably actually doesn’t realise they are harming or hurting you.
+Whilst an owner might consider this behavior to be aggressive, the kitten or cat probably actually doesn’t realize they are harming or hurting you.

 For instance, if a cat bite hurts you, then let out a small scream of ‘oww’, then remove your hand, firmly saying ‘no’ to your cat as you do so.

-These sticks mimic behaviour you might see in an outdoor Maine Coon cat, and the added bonus is that these sticks promote better digestion, whilst the silverline and matatabi will help relieve cat stress.
+These sticks mimic behavior you might see in an outdoor Maine Coon cat, and the added bonus is that these sticks promote better digestion, whilst the Silverline will help relieve cat stress.

 7. Social Biting

-In scenarios where they ignore the toy you are trying to give them, and continue gently biting your fingers or hand, your cat is giving you a Maine Coon love bite.
+In scenarios where they ignore the toy you are trying to give them and continue gently biting your fingers or hand, your cat is giving you a Maine Coon love bite.

 Maine Coon Cat Love Bites

-A Maine Coon love bite is when your cat gently bites your hand, or arm etc whilst you are petting, or playing with them.
+A Maine Coon love bite is when your cat gently bites your hand, arm, etc whilst you are petting, or playing with them.

 When a Maine Coon gives you a love bite, they are warning you to stop what you are doing, since the cat is feeling overstimulated.

-Failure to heed this subtle red flag is done at an owners peril, since the cat will most likely attack, which will hurt significantly more than a more gentle Maine Coon love bite!
+Failure to heed this subtle red flag is done at an owner’s peril since the cat will most likely attack, which will hurt significantly more than a more gentle Maine Coon love bite!

-In some cases, you might actually be annoying your cat, and missing their visual clues that they have had enough of being petted.
+In some cases, you might actually be annoying your cat, and missing the visual clues that they have had enough of being petted.

-Over petting a cat causes them to become overstimulated, leading to hyperarousal whereby the cat bites or swats their owner, because they want them to stop stroking them.
+Over petting a cat causes them to become overstimulated, leading to hyperarousal whereby the cat bites or swats their owner because they want them to stop stroking them.